Amrhalawani/challengeAssessment/README.md

 It's all about the Separation Of concerns, which is the main key for most of the best practice solutions.

 so the app is organized into loosely coupled and self contained parts.
-Each part is a module (data module, app UI module, utils, and our custom code
+Each part is a module (data module, app UI module, utils, and our customCode module,  multi modules Reduce app build time and support Parallel working.

 The App uses Multi Module approuch :
 #### Data module: